Stan Edwards

-Stanley J. Edwards (born May 20, 1959) is a former American football running back.
-A native of Detroit, Edwards played college football at the University of Michigan from 1977 to 1981 and for six years in the National Football League (NFL) for the Houston Oilers (1982-1986) and Detroit Lions (1987).
+Stanley J. Edwards (born May 20, 1959) is an American former professional football player who was a running back for six years in the National Football League (NFL).
+A native of Detroit, Edwards played college football for the Michigan Wolverines from 1977 to 1981 and was selected in the third round of the 1982 NFL draft.
+Edwards played in the and NFL for the Houston Oilers (1982–1986) and Detroit Lions (1987).
 His son, Braylon Edwards, also played football at Michigan and in the NFL.

-Early years
+Early life

 Edwards was born in Detroit, Michigan, in 1959.
 He attended Kettering High School in Detroit.